DavidGarHeredia/SRC-MSPP/README.md

 5. Finally, go to *./build* and run the same two commands specified in the 1st step.
 If everything worked, you are supposed to see a file called *executable* in the root directory.
 Execute it to solve the instances with the input provided (see inputs in the next section).

-**Note:** The code uses relatives paths to read data and export results.
+**Note:** The code uses relative paths to read data and export results.
 Paths are specified using slash (e.g.: dir1/dir2/...).
 This works for Linux, but probably it will not in Windows.
-In such a case, I'm afraid you will have to change "/" to "\\" in the code.
+In such a case, I'm afraid you will have to change "/" to "\\\\" in the code.
 Particularly, you will find those issues in files: *./src/main.cpp*  and *./src/Reading.cpp*.

 ## Input for the problem